 Healthcare Call Centers Help Bring Care to the Medically Underserved

-An obvious characteristic of a person who is medically underserved, is someone who does not have health insurance.
-Estimates from the Centers for Disease Control and the National Health Interview Survey cite that in 2017, 29.3 million, or 9.1 percent of the population were uninsured.
+- Uninsured Persons - Estimates from the Centers for Disease Control and the National Health Interview Survey cite that in 2017, 29.3 million, or 9.1 percent of the population did not have health insurance.

 People in rural areas rely on their own transportation to and from health services.
 A report released in December 2018 from Pew Research Center, found the average travel time by car, to the nearest hospital for rural Americans, is about 17 minutes compared to 10 minutes in urban areas.